 Happy December!
 Today is the first day of "The 12 Days of Christmas Cookies" and I'm starting with my favorite European spiced cookie recipe.
 Stay tuned every day for the next 12 days for more wonderful Christmas cookie recipes!
 Speculoos cookies (also called speculaas) are traditional spiced biscuits from the gingerbread family and they’re ubiquitous in Belgium, Germany and the Netherlands.
 They’re also a popular snack to serve on U.S. flights, which is why they’re also known as “airline cookies” or “Dutch windmill cookies.”
-In Belgium, you can find speculoos in various forms - biscuits, puddings, tarts, macarons - year round (you could even call it their national cookie), but elsewhere in Europe they tend to be a Christmas treat and only appear in bakeries in December.
+In Belgium, you can find speculoos in various forms - biscuits, puddings, tarts, macarons - year-round (you could even call it their national cookie), but elsewhere in Europe, they tend to be a Christmas treat and only appear in bakeries in December.

 If you love a nicely spiced cookie, this is the one for you!
-It’s loaded with pepper, cinnamon, cloves, nutmeg, cardamon, and ginger, but anise, mace and coriander also make wonderful additions.
+It’s loaded with pepper, cinnamon, cloves, nutmeg, cardamom, and ginger, but anise, mace and coriander also make wonderful additions.
 You can punch up the spice blend by adding more nutmeg and pepper (we love it this way!), or milder by adding more cinnamon.